fffonion/lua-resty-openssl/README.md

 **syntax**: *dp, err = dist_points.dup(dist_points_ptr_cdata)*

 Duplicates a `STACK_OF(DIST_POINT)` to create a new `dist_points` instance.
-The function creates a new stack and increases reference count for all elements by 1.
-But it won't duplicate the elements themselves.
+The function creates a new stack but won't duplicates elements in the stack.

 [Back to TOC](#table-of-contents)